dbt-labs/docs.getdbt.com/website/docs/reference/resource-properties/description.md

 ### Use html in a description

 You can use html in the description to do fancier things than you can in just markdown.
-Embedding iFrames work too!
-It is recomended you do this in a docs block for easy of maintenance.
+Embedding iframes work too!
+It is recomended you do this in a docs block for ease of maintenance.

 <File name='models/docs.md'>